Henvezz95/Perona-Malik-Diffusion/README.md

 where I is the intensity function representing the brightness levels of the image and c is a function that is equal to 1 when the gradient norm is zero and goes to 1 when the gradient norm tends to infinity.

-The folder contains both an explicit solution and a semi-implicit solution to the differential equation.
+The folder contains both an explicit solution and a semi-implicit solution to the differential equation in MATLAB.
+It can be used to remove noise from both gray-scale and RGB images.